hiphof/todo/README.md

 ### Goal

-To make it possible to complete a task.
-In this way this Never Ending Todo list becomes a real Todo list.
+To make it possible to check a task when complete. :heavy_check_mark: In this way this app becomes a functional Todo list.